-- Take a rest from the activity that causes the shin splints.
-The condition will need a few weeks to clear up, though stress fractures can take up to 12 weeks to heal properly.
+- Stop doing the activity that caused your shin splints and rest for a few weeks.
+If you have stress fractures, these can take up to 12 weeks to heal properly.

-- Make sure your trainers or sports shoes give your feet enough support and cushioning.
+- Try cold ice packs to help relieve any pain.
+Wrap your ice pack in a towel – don’t apply it directly onto your skin.
+Hold it in place for 10 to 20 minutes at a time.
+Check your trainers or sports shoes to make sure they are giving your feet enough support and cushioning.
 Orthotic insoles for your shoes may also help to improve the way you run.

 If you would like more information on this condition and its treatment, please call us.